When it comes to mixing, the clarity and balance of your track can be significantly impacted by unwanted resonances.

 If not, great!
 No need to fix a problem that isn’t there.
 If you do hear resonances, it’s time to dive a bit deeper.

-RESO is an innovative plugin specifically designed to spot and eliminate resonances that affect the quality of your mix.
+RESO is specifically designed to spot and eliminate resonances that affect the quality of your mix.
 Understanding how to use RESO effectively is essential in achieving a mix with sonic clarity and professional sheen.
 Below, we explore the inner workings and application of this powerful tool.

 When you hear a frequency jump out that sounds particularly bad, you’ve found a resonance.
 Sweep through the spectrum in RESO and locate the resonances, double click to create a node on that specific frequency.